sidmcfarland/idle-snitch/README.md

 The application uses the Windows system tray (via `NotifyIcon`) to display status and provide quick access to controls.
 Icons are loaded at startup and the tray icon is always visible while the app is running.

+### Tray Icon Context Menu
+- Right-clicking the tray icon opens a context menu with:
+  - **Settings**: Opens the main window (form) for configuration.
+The form is hidden by default and only shown when this menu item is selected.
+  - **Exit**: Fully exits the application.

+### Form Behavior
+- The main window is hidden by default and does not appear in the Windows taskbar.
+- The form cannot be minimized or maximized; only closed.
+- Closing the form (via the window close button) does not exit the application, but simply hides the window.
+The app continues running in the tray.
+- To fully exit, use the **Exit** option in the tray icon context menu.

 ## Business Hours Configuration

 IDLE Snitch supports configurable business hours.
 To set business hours: